 Communication skills are highly valued in whatever profession you will ultimately choose.
 The ability to communicate in both written and spoken form will serve you well not only in your career, but also in many areas of life.

-All that reading and discussion in your classes will also help hone your ability to analysis complex information with the help of a range of critical approaches.
+All that reading and discussion in your classes will also help hone your ability to analyze complex information with the help of a range of critical approaches.
 The ability to read, analyze, and respond is valuable in many different kinds of work.
-You will also have opportunities to construct and defend an argument, other valuable job skills.
+You will, for example, also have opportunities to construct and defend an argument, tailor your writing to a specific audience and purpose, and communicate with people from a wide variety of backgrounds and cultures--all valuable job skills, among many others.